Q: What is the difference between guests, guest-practice students, students, residents, work-practice apprentices, and kitchen apprentices?

 Q: If I am accepted as a Kitchen Apprentice, will I be guaranteed the work of cooking the guest meals?

-A: No. While you may be assigned to cook guest meals, you may also be assigned to work in any of the general areas of the kitchen: prep, baking, student meals, bag lunch, etc. The particular work you are assigned to do will be decided after you have settled into the valley and have received a thorough orientation to the Tassajara kitchen, its crew, and its practices.
+A: No. You may be assigned to assist in cooking guest meals; you may also be assigned to work in any of the general areas of the kitchen: prep, baking, student meals, bag lunch, etc. The particular work you are assigned to do will be decided after you have settled into the valley and have received a thorough orientation to the Tassajara kitchen, its crew, and its practices.

 Q: Are all kitchen workers in the Kitchen Apprenticeship Program?